Reserved Instance Mapping Logic

 def calculate_utilization(self, commitments: List[Commitment]) -> List[Dict]:

-"""Compute coverage and utilization metrics."""
+"""Compute coverage and utilization metrics per commitment."""

 metrics = []